jchatel/quickmail-next-docs/email-accounts/setting-daily-sending-limit.md

 - **Reserving capacity for emails outside QuickMail** — email service providers impose daily sending limits to prevent abuse.
 If QuickMail uses up your entire daily limit, you will not be able to send manual emails or follow-ups outside of QuickMail.

 **Note:** If you need to control the times and days a campaign can send emails, use send times.
 If you need to control the number of leads starting the campaign daily, use triggers.
-Here is a **video guide** on that.
+Here is a [guide on how to use Triggers](https://help.quickmail.com/campaigns/automate-starting-leads-with-triggers/).

 ## How Does the Daily Sending Limit Work?